berinaniesh/bottle/README.md

 # bottle
-A very simple zola theme to use for personal websites
+A very simple zola theme to use for personal websites (Incomplete).